How to fix Stat

 On the other hand, Stat is no longer a suitable routine for discovering individuals or teams that are “positive outliers” that can serve as the foundation of improving “the way we do things.”
 The widespread availability of software tools for data analysis allows for that discovery to be automated.
-Time and other resources should shift towards properly document the technique of the positive outliers, as well as teaching it to other members.
+Time and other resources should shift towards properly documenting the technique of the positive outliers, as well as teaching it to other team members.

 Similarly, new software tools allow the automation of operations optimization.
-New tools greatly simplify the ability of an enterprise to make automated recommendations (such as scheduling, routes, project sequence order, etc) the time-effective starting point for a division’s performance management.
+These tools greatly simplify the ability of an enterprise to make automated recommendations (such as scheduling, routes, project sequence order, etc) the time-effective starting point for a division’s performance management.
 Stat discussions are a relatively inefficient way to make these choices.